 |Grid||Last Win||Last Podium||Last Points||Last DNF||Best Finish||Top 10 Finish %|

 In the final Zandvoort race during the Dutch Grand Prix’s first stint on the calendar, back in 1985, Nelson Piquet became the first polesitter to finish in a position outside of the points as he came home in eighth place.
-Before that, all nineteen occasions where the polesitter had finished were within the top six.
+Before that, all 19 occasions where the polesitter had finished were within the top six.

-The driver starting second at Zandvoort has had more points-scoring races than drivers starting from any other grid slot, with 21 finishes within the top six.
+The driver starting second at Zandvoort has had more points-scoring races than drivers starting from any other grid slot, with 22 finishes within the top six.